How to Make Crossbow Bolts

 Fetch The Bolts

-The shaft should be inserted in the jig.
-The shaft nock should rest effortlessly into the jib.
-Avoid it being wobbly or have space around it.
-It should fit snug and resting flat, upon a stable surface prior using
+By now, the shaft should be inserted in the jig.
+The shaft nock should rest effortlessly into the jig.

-The protection on the tape should be removed carefully so that the fletching is also not pulled out while removing the protection.
+The tape, being brittle and double-sided, is challenging to handle.
+Remove the protection on the tape carefully, so the fletching is not pulled out while removing the protection.

 To reposition the shaft for the following fletching, turn the dial, as shown in the figure above.

-Repeat till all the fletching has been attached.
+Repeat till all the fletching has been attached, and that’s about it